Geographical Index > United States > Washington > King County > Report # 23062|

 About BFRO Investigator Dave Illig:

-• Dave Illig is a Project Administrator for a major aerospace corporation.
+• Dave Illig is a Project Manager for a major aerospace corporation.

 • He has attended several BFRO and private expeditions in the US and Canada.